4 Ways to Reduce eCommerce Returns During COVID-19

 (Source: Common Thread Collective)

 eCommerce platforms have witnessed a 6% worldwide traffic increase between January and March 2020.
 Overall, eCommerce websites generated 14.34 billion visits in March 2020, up from 12.81 billion global visits in January 2020.
 This is, of course, due to the worldwide coronavirus pandemic which has forced millions of people to stay at home in order to stop the spread of the virus.
-Owing to many stay-at-home orders and a desire to avoid crowded stores in places where it’s possible to shop, customers have turned to the internet to buy everyday items such as groceries or toilet paper.
+Owing to many stay-at-home orders and a desire to avoid crowded stores in places where it’s possible to shop, customers have turned to online shopping to buy everyday items such as groceries or toilet paper.

-More Sales Means More Returns For e-Retailers
+More Online Sales, More Returns

 Even before COVID-19 hit, consumers were buying fewer clothes.
 Now, customers are unlikely to be considering buying a new dress, jacket, or pair of shoes, with offices closed, parties canceled, and vacations on hold.
 Many are spending afternoons at home in pajamas or similar loungewear.
 Plus, let’s not forget that the U.S. workforce has shrunk considerably amid a wave of coronavirus-related furloughs and layoffs.
 That’s why many shoppers are cutting back on discretionary spending, at least for the foreseeable future.